-The AKC Archives began in 1998 as a service to Parent Clubs.
+The AKC Archives began in 1998 as a service to AKC national breed clubs.
 Since then, it has grown to include AKC Administrative records, and personal collections of prominent men and women in the sport.

-The AKC Library & Archives holdings also include a complete run of the AKC Gazette and other bound periodicals, foreign and domestic Stud Books, bound volumes of AKC-licensed dog show catalogs (1877-1983), art, literature, juvenile books, stamps, bookplates, scrapbooks, and vertical files of clippings, magazine articles, and photographs.
+The AKC Library & Archives holdings also include a complete run of the AKC Gazette and other bound periodicals, Stud Books, AKC-licensed dog show catalogs (1877-1983), art, literature, juvenile books, stamps, bookplates, scrapbooks, and vertical files of clippings, magazine articles, and photographs.
 The collection boasts such rare books as Johannes Caius’s De Canibus Britannicis, published in 1570; Cynographia Britannica by Sydenham Edwards, published in 1800; and the personal libraries of renowned fanciers John Cross, the Shearer sisters, Alva Rosenberg, and more.